389ds/389ds.github.io/docs/389ds/design/healthcheck-design.md

 # The Checks
 ---------------------

-Here is a list of checks the tool could do...
+Here is a list of checks the tool does:

 - Configuration:  Check for old outdated values, or values that are not appropriate (too high/too low).
 This really applies to cn=config, and cn=encryption,cn=config (SSL version range)
 - Backends:  Check that a mapping tree entry has a backend entry, and visa versa.
 This is already present as a "lint" function in lib389.